 This sector is found in the southern end of the park and it has the biggest number of gorilla families that can be seen on your gorilla safari to this sector of Bwindi which is 8 and here are these families

 This family has 17 members.
 It is led by a silverback called Rumanzi.
-This family was named after Kahugye hill in Rushaga sector where this family was first discovered.
-This family includes 3 silverbacks 3 blackbacks, 3 female adults, 3juveniles and 2 infants.
+This family was named after Kahugye hill in the Rushaga sector where this family was first discovered.
+This family includes 3 silverbacks 3 blackbacks, 3 female adults, 3juveniles, and 2 infants.

-The name Busingye is a runyakitara word which means Peace and just like its name, this gorilla family is quite a peaceful which only goes into battle mood when intensively provoked.
+The name Busingye is a runyakitara word that means Peace and just like its name, this gorilla family is quite peaceful which only goes into the battle mood when intensively provoked.
 This family has 9 members that are being led by Busingye.

-Under the steadfast leadership of Mishaya, this gorilla family comprises of 12 members.
-It has 2 adult females namely Bakunzi and Mwiza, 2 juveniles namely Rutaro, Mize, 5 infants but only 3 infants have names Mwiza baby 1, Mwiza baby 2 and Bakunzi. the two remaining infants are unknown.
+Under the steadfast leadership of Mishaya, this gorilla family comprises 12 members.
+It has 2 adult females namely Bakunzi and Mwiza, 2 juveniles namely Rutaro, Mize, 5 infants but only 3 infants have names Mwiza baby 1, Mwiza baby 2, and Bakunzi. the two remaining infants are unknown.

 This is a splitter group from the Kahungye gorilla family.
 Rwigi was one of the silverbacks in the Kahungye gorilla family and when he got tired of taking orders from the dominant silverback Kahugye, he decided to challenge him in a fight which ended up with Rwigi successfully managing to annex a few of the members of the Kahungye group and started his own family which was named after him.
 Rwigi now has 6 members